machinable-org/machinable/docs/tutorial/introduction.md

 ## What is machinable?

 _machinable_ is a Python API for research code.
-It provides an object-oriented skeleton that helps you efficiently develop and experiment in a unified interface while handling tedious housekeeping behind the scenes.
+It provides an object-oriented skeleton that helps you efficiently develop and component in a unified interface while handling tedious housekeeping behind the scenes.

 The key idea is to unify the running of code and the retrieval of produced results in one abstraction.
 A detailed discussion of this approach can be found in the [about section](../about/approach.md), but for now, here is a minimal example that illustrates the idea.